Chong Eun Ahn-Assistant Professor

 Dr. Carroll teaches courses on early America, environmental history, military history, and gender and masculinity.
 He is also affiliate faculty member of CWU’s American Indian Studies program and is active in Pacific Northwest public history.
 Having written articles and book reviews for The William and Mary Quarterly, Ethnohistory, and the New England Quarterly, he is currently revising a book manuscript about New England Indians in the British colonial military.
 He works with graduate students on topics relating to early American (pre-1830) history.

 Dr. Dormady teaches courses on Mexico, religion in Latin America, modern and colonial Latin America, Revolution, Borderlands, and topics in World History.
-He is the author of Primitive Revolution: Restorationist Religion and the Idea of the Mexican Revolution, 1940-1968 (UNM Press, 2011), as well as studies on Mennonites and free market reforms in Northern Mexico.
-His current research includes research on the intersection of religion and hygiene in modern Mexico and an edited collection on Mormons in Mexico and its borderlands.
+He is the author of Primitive Revolution: Restorationist Religion and the Idea of the Mexican Revolution, 1940-1968 (UNM Press, 2011), editor of Just South of Zion: The Mormons in Mexico and Its Borderlands (UNM Press 2015) as well as studies on Mennonites and free market reforms in Northern Mexico and clerical / parishioner disputes in Morelos.
+His current research includes research on the urban planning in Guadalajara and North Atlantic perceptions of Latin American spirituality.

 Dr. Easley's recent research includes her latest book, The Emancipation of the Serfs in Russia: Peace Arbitrators and the Development of Civil Society and articles on nineteenth-century Russian writers and reform.
 Presently she is researching another book manuscript on people of mixed ethnic heritage in Alaska and Canada.
 She works with graduate students interested in any and all aspects of the history of Russia and Eastern Europe, from the medieval period to the fall of communism.